Multisystem inflammatory syndrome in children: Epidemiology

 Regarding ethnicity, reports from France and the UK raised the possibility that children of Afro-Caribbean descent may be at greater risk, plausibly due to a genetic predisposition.
 In the US (as of mid-July), the majority of cases were classified as Hispanic/Latino (38%) or non-Hispanic Black (33%) people.
 Based on reports confined to Europe and the US, the condition seems to affect more children of African, Afro-Caribbean, and Hispanic descent, whereas Kawasaki disease affects more of East Asian and Pacific Islander ancestry.
 The role of socioeconomic and other environmental factors in such discrepancies is unclear.
+One study suggested that rates of children with COVID-19 who do not get MIS-C may be underrepresented in some communities and lack diversity, making it difficult to determine the rates of MIS-C among children who were infected with COVID-19 in these communities.

 As regards geographical distribution, there has been uncertainty as to whether the initial reports of cases in Europe and North America reflected a true pattern, or whether the condition had gone unrecognized elsewhere.
 In Japan and other Southeast and East Asian countries where Kawasaki disease is usually much more prevalent than in Europe, no case of Kawasaki-like disease linked to COVID-19 had been reported during the first wave of transmission.
 Reports of confirmed or suspected cases have since emerged in many different countries around the world.